How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 Millions of people stream without a webcam, and some do it very successfully.
 However, Twitch is a social platform, and many of the people watching want to know that they are engaging with a real person.
 The webcam helps build that trust and helps build relationships.

-Streaming is usually more about the streamer than it is about the video game.
+Streaming is usually more about the streamer than the video game.
 Sure, some folks only want to watch the best gamer play the biggest challenge, but if you aren’t the best at your game, your stream is about you.
 So let people see you.

 If you want to remain anonymous, you can try Vtubing instead.
 This is where you use a cartoon avatar instead of your own image.
 The cool thing about this is that you can play a character who is different than you.
 Your entire brand can be about your character rather than yourself.